chappers/chappers.github.io/_posts/2014-03-06-introduction-to-flask.md

 ---
 layout: post
-category : web micro log
+category: web micro log
-tags : [python]
+tags: [python]
 ---

 Flask is not something I haven't heard of before, but I thought I'll have a look at this microframework